ramirolpz55/NYTRSRCH/README.md

 ## Usage

-Installation:
+####Installation:

-	* Clone repo
+1. Clone repo
-	* npm install
+2. npm install
-	* CD NYTRSRCH
+3. cd NYTRSRCH
-	* node server.js
+4. node server.js
-	* run it locally default will be PORT 3000 in any browser.
+5. run it locally.
+Default Port will be PORT 3000 in any browser.
-	* ENJOY!
+6. ENJOY!

 ## Contributing